The worm drive is a type of transmission that transfers motion and power between two shafts that are intersecting in space.

 The worm drive has a high transmission ratio, compact structure, and is relatively small and lightweight.

-The drive is smooth and noise-free.
+The drive is characterized by its smooth and quiet operation.

-In particular, the self-locking worm drive has an efficiency of less than 0.5 and a general efficiency of only 0.7 to 0.9.
+It is widely accepted that the efficiency of the worm drive is lower compared to that of the gear drive, with self-locking worm drives having an efficiency of less than 0.5 and a general efficiency ranging between 0.7 to 0.9.

 Additionally, the worm drive generates a significant amount of heat and its tooth surface is prone to wear, making it a costly option.

 Worm drives can be classified based on their shape:

 - Cylindrical worm drive: characterized by a cylindrical shape of the worm.

 - Toroidal worm drive: characterized by a toroidal or doughnut-shaped worm.